TheBluesBand/api-auth-sentinel/README.md

    `node -v`
    `#Should output v20.x.x or later`

-## Usage
+## Building the Project

-1. Build the Typescript Files:
+1. Build the project files:
    `npm run build`

 2. Start the server: